What to do after your Tooth Extraction Surgery

 For pain relief, analgesics and anti-inflammatory medication can be prescribed by your dental professional.
 Certain medications will cause drowsiness and it is important not to drive or operate heavy machinery until fully recovered from the effects.

 If excessive bleeding, pain, fever or severe swelling occurs in the days following your appointment please call us on (08) 9226 2135.

-Use of ice packs in the first 24 hours will reduce the chance of swelling.
-Place ice packs on for 30 minute intervals for a few hours.
+The use of ice packs in the first 24 hours will reduce the chance of swelling.
+Place ice packs on for 30-minute intervals for a few hours.